Heritage Values and the Assessment of Significance

 4.30pm Discussion of outstanding issues from course

 4.45pm Course disperses

-Accommodation for this course is at Rewley House for Wednesday and Thursday nights only.
+Accommodation for this three-day course is at Rewley House for Wednesday and Thursday nights only.

 Depending on availability it may also be possible to extend your stay, please enquire at the time of booking for availability and prices.